JuliaGeometry/CoordinateTransformations.jl/README.md

 model of how a pinhole camera operates and is a good approximation of the modern photography process.

-The `PerspectiveMap()` command creates a singleton `Transformation` to perform the projective mapping.
+The `PerspectiveMap()` command creates a `Transformation` to perform the projective mapping.
 It can be applied individually, but is particularly powerful when composed with an `AffineMap` containing the position and orientation of the camera in your scene.
 For example, to transfer `points` in 3D space to 2D `screen_points` giving their projected locations on a virtual camera